 The more the banana One Green Planet, the more it loses its starch.
 During this ripening process, that starts to convert into simple sugars such as glucose, fructose, and sucrose.
 As a matter of fact, fully ripened bananas contain as little as 1% starch.

 Getting back to green bananas, they are also rich in pectin.
 This, together with its high resistant starch content, can aid in better digestive health and improved control of one’s blood sugars, among other health benefits.

 That’s right.
 Whether green or yellow, these bananas are abundant in many important nutrients.
 This includes vitamin B6, potassium, and vitamin C, to name just a few.
 They consist mostly of carbs, yet contain quite small amounts of fat and protein.

 Additionally, even though the precise nutrient profile of green bananas is unknown, they should have the same number of micronutrients as the yellow, ripe kind.

 One more thing about green bananas: as they are rich in both resistant starch and fiber, many experts suggest they have an appetite-reducing effect, making one feel fuller for longer periods.
 Which makes it ideal for anyone with weight loss goals.

 Were you aware that the nutrients which are found in green bananas may also possess a prebiotic effect?
 Both pectin and resistant starch, rather than having your intestine break them down, instead feed your gut’s friendly bacteria.

-The good bacteria ferment these two fiber types, which ultimately results in the production of short-chain fatty acids, which are helpful for a number of various digestive issues.
-There is even some evidence which suggests that they protect one against developing colon cancer.
+Good bacteria ferment these two fiber types, which ultimately results in the production of short-chain fatty acids, which are helpful for a number of various digestive issues.
+There is even some evidence that suggests that they protect one against developing colon cancer.